 - Plenary lectures on Turning Points and evening talks

-This year the plenary lectures have the theme of: Reputations
+This year the plenary lectures have the theme of: War and Peace in history.

-You choose two courses per week, each consists of five sessions.
+You will choose two courses per week, each has five sessions.
 Courses are led by recognised experts from the University of Cambridge and other British universities.